abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

     [Dumpty,2]
     [Humpty,3]

-Each of the snippets illustrates a specific Spark construct or API functionality related to either RDDs, Dataframes, Datasets or Spark SQL.
+Each of the snippets illustrates a specific Spark construct or API functionality related to either RDDs, DataFrames, Datasets or Spark SQL.

 So lets start ...